TheWangLab/algatr/README.md

 provide citations to these packages (and corresponding publications) whenever possible.
 Many of these packages have extensive documentation and excellent additional resources, which we provide links to in the corresponding vignettes.

-We have added functionality to each of these methods within algatr which we discuss in each of the methods’ vignettes (and in our paper: TODO REFER).
+We have added functionality to each of these methods within algatr which we discuss in each of the methods’ vignettes.

 Other than input data processing functions, the main functions within algatr are named with the pattern `[method]_do_everything()`.
 As the